anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 Introduction
 ^^^^^^^^^^^^

 In a typical telecom operator environment, infrastructure Life Cycle Management is highly complex and error-prone.
 The environment, with its multiple vendors and products, is maintenance expensive (both in terms of time and costs) because of the need for complex planning, testing, and the out-of-business-hours execution required to perform disruptive maintenance (e.g., upgrades) and to mitigate outages to mission-critical applications.
 Processes and tooling for infrastructure management across hybrid environments create additional complexity due to the different levels of access to infrastructure: hands-on access to the on-premise infrastructure but only restricted access to consumable services offered by public clouds.

 Life cycle operations, such as software or hardware upgrades (including complex and risky firmware updates), typically involve time-consuming manual research and substantive testing to ensure that an upgrade is available, required, or needed, and does not conflict with the current versions of other components.
 In a complex and at-scale Hybrid Multi-Cloud environment, consisting of multiple on-premise and public clouds, such a manual process is ineffective and, in many cases, impossible to execute in a controlled manner.
 Hence, the need for automation.

 The goals of LCM are to provide a reliable administration of a system from its provisioning, through its operational stage, to its final retirement.

-Key functions of Infrastructure LCM:
+Key functions of Infrastructure LCM are:
- -  Hybrid, Multi-Cloud support, that is, LCM works across physical, virtual, and cloud environments, supporting on-premise, cloud, and distributed environments (like Edge)
+ -  Hybrid, Multi-Cloud support, that is, LCM works across physical, virtual, and cloud environments, supporting on-premise, cloud, and distributed environments
  -  Complete system life cycle control (Plan/Design, Build, Provision, Operate/Manage, Retire, Recycle/Scrap)
  -  Enablement for automation of most system maintenance tasks